Logo

 Should I open another card to increase my score?

 Your credit score is determined by several factors such as your credit utilization, credit mix, and payment history.
 By opening another card you may lower your credit utilization and improve your credit mix, but it depends on your personal financial situation.
-Keep in mind that opening a new card will likely lower your score temporarily.
+Keep in mind that opening a new card may lower your score temporarily.
 If you’re struggling with your credit or trying to improve a low credit score, it’s better to focus on properly managing the cards you already have.

 Should I get another credit card or personal loan?